Systems2win offers 150+ templates

 to prevent you from running off to quickly implement your impulsive "solutions"

-before taking the time to clearly define root problems.
+before taking the time to perform a thorough root cause analysis.

 How to do it?